jg925/ece3400_2019-team10/labs/lab3.md

 concatenated bits into its separate parts.
 Then it would calculate the proper result to store into memory as well as the write address in memory at which to store this result.
 In addition, the Image_processor controls when write to the memory is enabled.
+Separating this information into a separate module made our Verilog code cleaner and easier to understand.

 ## Communicating Between Arduino and FPGA
 Initially, we planned to use serial communication, or SPI, because we thought it would allow us to send data back and forth faster.
 However, we eventually realized parallel communication was much easier to implement.
-The circuit we constructed only consisted of several voltage dividers (1 per bit of communication).
+The circuit we constructed only required several voltage dividers (1 per bit of communication).
 This was required because the Arduino operates at 5 V and the FPGA operates at 3.3 V.